 This doesn't mean you should never use these words.
 They all have their time and place.
 But you do need to be careful about where you use them.
 When describing something that the character is experiencing, think about whether the experience or the character's sensing of it is more important.

-In the second version, the only time readers are told what the character is looking at is when the character begins to look for a weapon.
+In the unfiltered monster example above, the only time readers are told what the character is looking at is when the character begins to look for a weapon.
 At this point, the character's actions are important.
 The surrounding room means nothing to the readers unless they know that the character is hoping to find something to defend themselves with.

 By paying attention to your sensory verbs, you can check if you are filtering a vivid detail unnecessarily through the character's awareness of it or if the character's awareness is the real point of your sentence.